babel/website/docs/preset-env.md

 #### `useBuiltIns: false`

-Don't add polyfills automatically per file, or transform `import "@babel/polyfill"` to individual polyfills.
+Don't add polyfills automatically per file, and don't transform `import "core-js"` or `import "@babel/polyfill"` to individual polyfills.

+### `corejs`

+`2`, `3` or `{ version: 2 | 3, proposals: boolean }`, defaults to `2`.

+This option only has an effect when used alongside `useBuiltIns: usage` or `useBuiltIns: entry`, and ensures `@babel/preset-env` injects the correct imports for your `core-js` version.

+By default, only polyfills for stable ECMAScript features are injected: if you want to polyfill them, you have three different options:
+- when using `useBuiltIns: "entry"`, you can directly import a [proposal polyfill](https://github.com/zloirock/core-js/tree/master/packages/core-js/proposals): `import "core-js/proposals/string-replace-all"`.
+- when using `useBuiltIns: "usage"` you have two different alternatives:
+  - set the [`shippedProposals`](#shippedproposals) option to `true`.
+This will enable polyfills and transforms for proposal which have already been shipped in browsers for a while.
+  - use `corejs: { version: 3, proposals: true }`.
+This will enable polyfilling of every proposal supported by `core-js`.

 ### `forceAllTransforms`